PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - The deployed topology does not have all of the AWS routing in place for a working GWLB topology and you must fix it!
 - Refer to the diagram and try to resolve before looking at the specific steps.

-> &#8505; For GWLB model, Inbound traffic for public services comes directly into the App Spoke Internet Gateway.
+> &#8505; For GWLB Distributed model, Inbound traffic for public services comes directly into the App Spoke Internet Gateway.
 Ingress VPC route table directs traffic to the GWLB Endpoints in the App Spoke VPC.
 >
 > Application owners can provision their external facing resources in their VPC (EIP, Public NLB / ALB, etc), but all traffic will be forwarded to Security VPC (via GWLB endpoint) for inspection prior to reaching the resource.
 >
-> This inbound traffic flow does not involve the Transit Gateway at all.
+> This inbound traffic flow uses AWS Private Link technology and does not involve the Transit Gateway at all.

 - Tip: In the VPC Dashboard you can set a filter by VPC, which will apply to any other sections of the dashboard (subnets, route tables, etc)

 <img src="https://user-images.githubusercontent.com/43679669/110424278-8b7f4b80-8070-11eb-91e2-87bab5882f21.gif" width=50% height=50%>

 ### 3.17.1.
-Update App1 Spoke VPC networking for Inbound inspection with GWLB
+Update Spoke1 App VPC networking for Inbound inspection with GWLB

-- First investigate `ps-lab-app1-spoke-vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
+- First investigate `spoke1-app-vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.
-- For inbound traffic, no changes are needed for the `web` route tables in the App Spoke VPCs
+- For **inbound** traffic, no changes are required for the `web` route tables in the Spoke VPCs
 - Refer to terraform output for GWLB Endpoint IDs (or identify them in VPC Dashboard)

 - **To verify your solution (or shortcut!), expand below for specific steps**